grossmeyer/books-api-golang/README.md

 # books-api-golang
-An adaptation of the (Golang API/Lambda Tutorial written by Alex Edwards)[https://www.alexedwards.net/blog/serverless-api-with-go-and-aws-lambda]
+An adaptation of the [Golang API/Lambda Tutorial written by Alex Edwards](https://www.alexedwards.net/blog/serverless-api-with-go-and-aws-lambda)

 ## Changes
 You can follow the link to Alex's blog article, but I made several changes to the code to accommodate my goals.
 Most of this directly relates to using the HTTP Gateway, aka APIGATEWAYV2.
-You can find the relevant structs in the (AWS Github Repo).[https://github.com/aws/aws-lambda-go/blob/0462b0000e7468bdc8a9c456273c1551fab284aa/events/apigw.go#L123]
+You can find the relevant structs in the [AWS Github Repo.](https://github.com/aws/aws-lambda-go/blob/0462b0000e7468bdc8a9c456273c1551fab284aa/events/apigw.go#L123)

 To save some guesswork on your part, I updated the ProxyRequest and ProxyResponse to instead use APIGatewayV2HTTPRequest and APIGatewayV2HTTPResponse.
 Alex's blog uses a query param for the GET /books route, but I am more interested in the pure API functionality so I changed the usage of accessing the QueryStringParameters from APIGW Request to instead process the query as JSON input.